Łukasz Sosin

-Łukasz Sosin (born 7 May 1977) is a Polish former professional footballer who played as a striker.
+Łukasz Sosin (born 7 May 1977) is a Polish professional football manager and former player who played as a striker.
 Besides Poland, he has played in Cyprus.
-He is currently in charge of the Poland national under-19 team.
+He was most recently in charge of the Poland national under-19 team.

 Club career

 Sosin was born in Kraków, Poland.

-In the beginning of his career he started out as a sweeper and later became a striker.

-Sosin came to Cyprus in 2002 and joined Apollon Limassol from Odra Wodzisław Śląski.
+In the beginning of his career, he started out as a sweeper and later became a striker.
+In Poland, Sosin played for Hutnik Kraków, Kalwarianka Kalwaria Zebrzydowska, Cracovia, Wisła Kraków and Odra Wodzisław.
+Sosin came to Cyprus in 2002 and joined Apollon Limassol from Wisła Kraków.
 In 2007, he moved from Apollon Limassol to Anorthosis Famagusta.
-In his career he played also for Wisła Kraków.

-Sosin was the top goalscorer of the Cypriot First Division three consecutive seasons (2003–04 to 2005–06) while playing for Apollon Limassol.
+Sosin was the top goalscorer of the Cypriot First Division for three consecutive seasons (2003–04 to 2005–06) while playing for Apollon Limassol.
 During the 2007–08 campaign, he was joint top scorer (the other being David da Costa of Doxa Katokopia.
-He won the Cypriot Championship twice; with Apollon Limassol in the 2005–06 season and the 2007–08 title with Anorthosis.
+He won the Cypriot Championship twice; with Apollon Limassol in the 2005–06 season, and the 2007–08 title with Anorthosis.
 He also won the Cypriot Super Cup in 2006 with Apollon.
 On 3 January 2010, Greek side Kavala announced the signing of Sosin.
 The next season, he moved to Aris Limassol on a two-year contract.